 Is there a bread memory you would like to recreate with your bread machine?
 Maybe it’s from your childhood, a restaurant, or a vacation.
 No matter the origin, there’s a good chance you can use a bread machine.
 Why not start with this recipe?

-- You might be thinking this loaf doesn’t look like it was made in a bread machine.
-The secret is to use the DOUGH cycle to mix and knead the dough.
-(I call it “using a bread machine for what it does best.”)
-Remove the dough from the machine, shape it by hand for the best texture, then bake it in the oven for the best crust—no more cardboard crusts with holes in the bottom and weirdly shaped loaves.
+This loaf may not look like a typical bread machine bread.
+The secret lies in using the DOUGH cycle to mix and knead the dough.
+I call it “using the bread machine for what it does best.”
+After the dough cycle, shape it by hand for the best texture and bake it in the oven for the best crust—no more cardboard-like crusts or oddly shaped loaves with holes.

-- No bread machine?
-No worries.
-Use a stand mixer or mix and knead by hand.
-See details in the recipe notes.
+No bread machine?
+No problem.
+You can easily mix and knead with a stand mixer or by hand; full details are in the recipe notes.

 Happy Bakers Speak Up